DhaeyerWolf/ICS-OT_wireshark_profiles/README.md

 # NOTICE
-THIS IS A FORK OF THE WONDERFUL REPOSITORY: https://github.com/amwalding/wireshark_profiles and other Open Source profiles.
-However it does not contain ICS/OT specific Wireshark profiles, which I'm creating when the need arises for me.
-The reason for the fork is to organise it easiliy for myself.
+THIS IS A FORK OF THE WONDERFUL REPOSITORY: https://github.com/amwalding/wireshark_profiles and other Open-Source profiles.
+However, it does not contain ICS/OT-specific Wireshark profiles, which I create when the need arises for me.
+The reason for the fork is to organize it easily for myself.

 # Wireshark Profiles Repository
 Check out this video on the power of Wireshark Profiles: https://youtu.be/tSzgcEB9f54

 # Structure of the Repository
-Every contributor has a main folder, in this folder the profiles are listed as .ZIP files (this makes it easy to download if you only want one specific profile).
+Every contributor has a main folder; in this folder, the profiles are listed as .ZIP files (this makes it easy to download if you only want one specific profile).

-example:
+Example:
 ```
 root
 ├── DhaeyerWolf